-The next time your washing machine isn’t working try checking all the simple things first before you call the repair man.
+The next time your washing machine isn’t working, try checking all the simple things first before you call the repair man.
 Troubleshooting can save you a lot of time and money.
 If you still can’t resolve the issue after you have done these simple checks, then it might be time to call professional help.

-My Washer is Vibrating
+My washer is vibrating

-There are a few possible reasons your washing machine could be vibrating: unbalanced load of laundry, the washer is not level, or the washer feet may not be locked in and contacting the floor.
+There are a few possible reasons your washing machine could be vibrating:

 - Rearrange the load of laundry and be sure that you are loading your washer correctly to avoid shifting.
-Check your manufacturer’s instruction book; inside you will find a recommended maximum or optimum load weight.
+Check your manufacturer’s instruction book; inside, you will find a recommended maximum or optimum load weight.
 Use that as a guide.
 When you fill your washer, make sure the clothes still have room to move freely and aren’t packed too tightly.

 - Check the floor to see if it’s level.
 You may need to add a ¾-inch piece of plywood under your washer.

 - Be sure the washer feet are in firm contact with the floor.
 Washing machines have adjustable, front leveling legs with a lock nut.
 You should adjust each leg to the proper height and then tighten the lock nut up against the body of the machine to keep the leg from rotating.
 After adjusting each leg, lean against the machine and make sure that you feel no movement.
 Some machines have the same type of legs in the rear that should be adjusted, but most machines have “self-adjusting” rear legs.
 These legs are set by tilting the entire machine forward onto its front legs with the rear legs about 3 inches off the floor and then setting the machine back down.
 The legs should adjust automatically.